PeekThenPay/peek-json-spec/docs/normative-intent-definitions.md

 ---

-## RAG Ingest Feature (Optional)
+## NORMATIVE: RAG Ingest Feature (Optional)

+**This section contains normative requirements for publishers implementing optional RAG ingest features.**

 The rag_ingest endpoint provides a publisher-authorized export of retrieval-ready data — text chunks, embeddings, and metadata — for long-term indexing and use in retrieval-augmented generation (RAG) systems.
-Unlike the embed intent, which returns vectors for a single document in real time, rag_ingest operates as a batch export service over one or more resources or collections.
+When implemented, publishers MUST follow these normative requirements: Unlike the embed intent, which returns vectors for a single document in real time, rag_ingest operates as a batch export service over one or more resources or collections.

 It's designed for persistent ingestion rather than transient analysis: publishers pre-process, normalize, and embed their own content, then deliver a manifest pointing to the dataset's location